Justin S. Golub, MD, MS

 Dr. Golub's practice is focused on disorders of the ears and surrounding structures of the skull.
 This includes hearing loss, infectious ear disease, tympanic membrane perforations, inner ear balance problems, tumors, and skull base conditions such as vestibular schwannoma (acoustic neuroma).

 He is actively involved in researching new techniques and technologies.
-Several areas of interest include minimally invasive and endoscopic ear surgery, cochlear implants and other implantable ear prostheses, and regenerative techniques such as gene therapy for hearing loss.
-Dr. Golub has also received grant funding to investigate how age-related hearing loss affects the brain.
+Several areas of interest include minimally invasive and endoscopic ear surgery, cochlear implants, and regenerative techniques such as gene therapy for hearing loss.
+Dr. Golub also holds grant funding from the National Institutes of Health to investigate how age-related hearing loss affects the brain.

 He is the author of more than 40 peer-reviewed publications in otolaryngology and 20 book chapters.
 He has taught techniques and presented his research internationally.
 He has also co-edited three books, including the best-selling Pasha/Golub clinical reference guide that is now in its 5th edition.

 As a physician at Columbia, Dr. Golub is able to collaborate with a wide variety of renowned specialists to bring multiple areas of expertise to patient care.
 For ear disorders, he works with audiologists, balance therapists, neurologists, and oral surgeons.
 For skull base disorders, he works closely with neurosurgery, radiation oncology, neuroradiology, and medical oncology.